 Strictly follow all of the indications next to the pictogram.
 Failure to follow the indications can generate hazard situations resulting in possible harm to the health of the operator and user in general, and/or property damage.

 ELECTRICAL HAZARD

 Strictly follow all of the indications next to the pictogram.
-The symbol indicates the appliance's electrical components or, in this manual, identifies actions that can cause an electrical hazard.
+The symbol indicates the appliance 's electrical components or, in the pictogram of the pictogrthis manual, identifies actions that can cause an electrical hazard.

 MOVING PARTS